wix-incubator/pro-gallery/README.md

 # Pro Gallery Layouter
 This module creates a layout from a list of items, each containing an id, width and height.
-The layout is fitted to a specified container and is adjustted by a set of style params.
+The layout is fitted to a specified container and is adjusted by a set of style params.
 It also handles viewport visibility to render only the items in the viewport.

 # Get Started
 ## Installation